DarkCoderSc/OptixGate/README.md

 ![Client Template](Assets/sshot-3.png)

 The client, available only as a minimal template, is by default a console application that connects to a remote server defined statically in the code.
 This component is neither distributed as binaries nor provided with an easy way to patch its configuration.
-It is entirely the user’s responsibility to modify the relevant parts of the code to suit their specific needs.
+It is entirely the user's responsibility to modify the relevant parts of the code to suit their specific needs.

 As stated in the introduction, Optix will never facilitate program misuse and does not provide any code intended for such purposes.
 Any modifications made to the code are solely the responsibility of the user and fall outside the scope of my concern.